BlockScience/reflexer/README.md

 ![RAI laws of motion](diagrams/laws_of_motion.png)
 ![Shock metrics](exports/shock_metrics-tuned.png)

+# Where to start?

+The current model, **System Model v2.0**, integrates a CDP subsystem, a secondary market subsystem, and applies [Arbitrage Pricing Theory (APT)](https://www.investopedia.com/terms/a/apt.asp) to the **System Model v1.0** model.
+The **System Model v1.0** model consisted of an estimated "debt price" regressor model, and a fitted market model, with a PI controller in the loop.

+The latest notebook would be the **System Model v2.0** [full system model notebook](notebooks/system_model_v2/notebook_debt_market.ipynb).
+Please see the README notes about the Scipy patch that needs to be applied, and the Pickle files you'll need to download for the ML model.
+The model code used within the notebook can be found in `models/system_model_v2/`.

+The table of contents and glossary below should serve as a guide.

 ## Table of Contents

 Each model is located under `models/_`, with a unique name for each experiment.